Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 ### Use Cases

 The user will take the product along with them on an outdoor activity and subject it to normal conditions for that activity.

 The user will connect the product to a phone or laptop they brought with them, and view the data stream and take samples using the user interface, and save the data locally.

+The user will choose and connect selected modules to the system using the CAN(controller area network) bus.

 ## Purpose and Vision(Background)